youngxinler/spark-rdb-parser/README.md

-# Spark Read RDB File Parser Util
+# Spark Read RDB File Parser

 ## Overview
 spark read redis rdb file to a RDD, and select Redis Type to cast.